 - Determine how to recruit new members for the council

 When you build a diversity and inclusion council, you create an avenue for employees to be directly involved in matters of diversity and inclusion.
-Additionally, when you bring in partners from the C-Suite as well as HR, Legal, and Finance, you’ll be able to push through just about any initiative the council brainstorms.
+And when you bring in partners from the C-Suite – as well as HR, Legal, and Finance – you’ll be better able to implement council initiatives.

-Draft a mission for your diversity and inclusion council that ties back to your company mission.
+Write a mission for your diversity and inclusion council, ideally one that’s in sync with your company mission.
 You’ll want to make it broad enough to be inclusive and evolve with the company.

 Here’s an example mission statement:

-We believe every person has equal value, which is why we work hard to expand fair and transparent access to [insert services] and to welcome every kind of person and their ideas.
-Our diversity and inclusion council combats discrimination and promotes respect, inclusion, opportunity, and community in our workplace.
+We believe every person has equal value, which is why we work hard to expand fair and transparent access to [insert services] and to welcome all kinds of people and their ideas.
+Our diversity and inclusion council combats discrimination.
+It promotes respect, inclusion, opportunity, and community in our workplace.
 It has four elements, including messaging and metrics, attraction and recruitment, inclusion and retention, and community and partnerships.

 Having a solid plan in place can help your diversity and inclusion program to gain traction within your organization.
 While it may take time to make progress and feel fully integrated with other elements of your DEI program, you’ll get there eventually!
-Stay humble, learn from your data, be open to feedback, and never lose your passion.
+Stay humble, learn from experience, be open to feedback, and foster your passion.